 The brand-owned Omni-Grip outsole makes this boot bite on virtually all types of terrain.
 Its aggressive profile includes self-cleaning multidirectional lugs.
-Seen on the sides are pronounced cleats that offer stability on uneven surfaces.
+Seen on the sides are pronounced boots that offer stability on uneven surfaces.
 The textured finish of the spaces between each stud prevents muck build-up.
-The front and back ends of the sole are designed with a wavy pattern which assists users on uphill and downhill slopes.
+The front and back ends of the sole are designed with a wavy pattern that assists users on uphill and downhill slopes.

 This high-cut winter hiking boot features the Techlite midsole, a component that yields long-lasting cushioning and optimizes energy return.
 The user is given comfort as well as protection from shock with this component.

 The Columbia Bugaboot III has a leather upper and an injection molded shell for structure and durability.
 The inside of the boot has a waterproof, seam-sealed construction and a 200 g insulation which grant users weather protection and warmth.

 Comfort is enhanced thanks to its padded tongue and collar.
 Extra security on the trails comes from the reinforced toe and heel zones.

 The closure system of this winter hiking boot uses webbing eyelets and a metal loop at the top.
 A lace keeper maintains the position of the tongue to prevent it from sliding sideways.
 Near the toe area is a D-ring which hikers can use to attach gaiters.
 Lastly, a finger loop is attached at the back of the boot to assist in a more convenient on and off.